Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 #### What is a certificate and a root certificate authority?

-Nowadays almost every website uses a certificate, not only can it be used to secure the connection to a website, but you can also use it to secure other services that didn't have encryption in mind by design.
-If you're curious about securing unsecured protocols please research stunnel, as there's a lot of information available.
-A certificate is usually signed by a trusted root certificate authority which every up-to-date device knows through updates.
+Nowadays, almost every website uses a certificate: not only can it be used to secure the connection to a website, but you can also use it to secure other services that didn't have encryption in mind by design.
+If you're curious about securing unsecured protocols, please research stunnel, as there's a lot of information available.
+A certificate is usually signed by a trusted root certificate authority, which every up-to-date device knows through updates.
 Those certificate authorities can be paid so they will create and sign a certificate for you.
 This only works for real webpages.
 Fortunately we aren't working on a real webpage, but rather your iPhone as webserver.
 So we can create our own certificate and root authority.

 ##### Why not just create the certificate and skip the root certificate authority?

 Good question!
-If you skip it your certificate will have no certificate authority, most browsers will see this as a huge problem and will display an error for you.
+If you skip it, your certificate will have no certificate authority: most browsers will see this as a huge problem and will display an error for you.

 ##### How much is an own certificate with authority?